navipartner/docs/content/en/docs/retail/vouchers/explanation/retail_voucher_layout/index.md

 type: docs
 ---

-This article contains the best practices and requirements for designing retail voucher layouts.
+This article contains the best practices and requirements for designing retail voucher layouts in the Business Central version 18 and newer.

 ## Fonts